Contrasting Inotiv (NOTV) & Its Peers

 Profitability

-This table compares Inotiv and its peers’ net margins, return on equity and return on assets.
+This table compares Inotiv and its competitors’ net margins, return on equity and return on assets.

 |Net Margins